The Pulsar proxy

 The Pulsar proxy is an optional gateway that you can run over the brokers in a Pulsar cluster.
 We recommend running a Pulsar proxy in cases when direction connections between clients and Pulsar brokers are either infeasible, undesirable, or both, for example when running Pulsar in a cloud environment or on Kubernetes or an analogous platform.

 Running the proxy

-In order to run the Pulsar proxy, you need to have both a local ZooKeeper and configuration store quorum set up for use by your Pulsar cluster.
+In order to run the Pulsar proxy, you need to have both a local and global ZooKeeper quorum set up for use by your Pulsar cluster.
 For instructions, see this document.
 Once you have ZooKeeper set up and have connection strings for both ZooKeeper quorums, you can use the

 proxy command of the

 pulsar CLI tool to start up the proxy (preferably on its own machine or in its own VM):

 $ cd /path/to/pulsar/directory $ bin/pulsar proxy \ --zookeeper-servers zk-0,zk-1,zk-2 \ --global-zookeeper-servers zk-0,zk-1,zk-2

 You can run as many instances of the Pulsar proxy in a cluster as you would like.

 The Pulsar proxy runs by default in the foreground.
 To stop the proxy, simply stop the process in which it’s running.